A couple walks together on a sandy beach near the ocean under an overcast sky.

 At its core, PACT helps you build a secure-functioning relationship—one rooted in fairness, mutuality, and true partnership.
 Through attachment work, nervous system co-regulation, and co-creating a relationship structure you can actually rely on, we explore how your earliest relationships shaped the way you connect, protect, and respond today.
 Those old patterns don't just disappear; they show up in conflict, in how you seek safety, and in the way you read your partner's cues.
 Together, we learn to create something sturdier and more intentional.

-This means in our work together, we won’t just talk about what’s going wrong—we’ll watch how it plays out in real-time: how your body responds, how quickly you shut down or go on defense.
-PACT helps us tune into those subtle cues, slow things down, and start reshaping the way you relate, so your relationship feels more fulfilling, connected, and secure.
+This means that, in our work together, we won't just talk about what's going wrong; we'll watch it play out in real time: how your body responds, how quickly you shut down or go on the defensive.
+PACT helps us tune into subtle cues, slow things down, and start reshaping how we relate, so our relationship feels more fulfilling, connected, and secure.

 Therapy doesn’t hand you answers—it helps you rewrite the script.